innofactororg/bicep-action/README.md

     uses: innofactororg/bicep-action/.github/workflows/bootstrap.yml@v1
     permissions:
       id-token: write # for Log in to Azure (Federated)
-      contents: read # for Checkout
+      contents: write # for Auto Merge
       pull-requests: write # for Comment when done
     secrets:
       # The service principal secret used for Azure login.